 Dog obedience classes

 You don’t need to enrol your pet on a course to train him to be obedient.
-Short 15-minute burst of routines will keep your dog interested.
+A short 15-minute burst of routines will keep your dog interested.
 Show him to sit and stay, walk and turn and come back to you when you call him.

 Teach him some new, fun tricks